Ted's Hiking World American Canyon

 American Canyon Creek Falls, 15'

 As I head back to the main trail, I am compelled to keep my shutter clicking.
 Any serious photographer could spend half a day within twenty yards of where I am standing in this picture-taking paradise.
-The lichen on the rocks is as brightly colored as I ever have seen it, providing nice backdrops for some memorable shots.
+The lichen on the rocks are as brightly colored as I ever have seen them, providing nice backdrops for some memorable shots.

 *